rulewis/journey-optimizer.en/help/using/personalization/personalization-use-case-helper-functions.md

 5. Add the `productListItems` array to the expression:

-   1. Remove the placeholder "someArray" from the expression.
+   1. Remove the "someArray" placeholder from the expression.
-   2. Select **[!UICONTROL Context]** in the list.
+   2. In the list, select **[!UICONTROL Context]**.

-      The **[!UICONTROL Context]** option is available in the list only after you have added the message to a journey.
+      The **[!UICONTROL Context]** option is available only after the journey context has been passed to the message.

    3. Select **[!UICONTROL Journey Orchestration]** > **[!UICONTROL Events]** > ***[!UICONTROL event_name]***, then expand the **[!UICONTROL productListItems]** node.